glwagner/WaveTransmittedTurbulence.jl/README.md

 > Wagner et al., "Near inertial waves and turbulence driven by the growth of surface waves", _in prep_

 All software in this repository is written in Julia.
-The plots are produced with `PyPlot`, a Julia wrapper for the python package `matplotlib`.
+The plots are produced with `PyPlot`, a Julia wrapper around the python package `matplotlib`.

 # Reproduction of large eddy simulation results